New Jersey Non-Disclosure Agreement Attorneys

 The NJ Supreme Court has identified six factors to determine what is a protect-able trade secret: Factor (1) is the extent to which the information is known outside of the business; (2) the extent to which this information is known by employees and others involved in the business; (3) efforts made by the employer to guard the secrecy of the information; (4) the value of the information to the business and competitors; (5) the effort or money spent in developing it; and (6) the ease or difficulty others would have in duplicating or acquiring the information.

-The scope and duration of the agreement is also relevant in determining whether it may be enforced.
+The scope and duration of the agreement are also relevant in determining whether it may be enforced.

 NJ Employment Law and Covenants Not to Compete Video